couchbase/cbft/docs/dev-guide/concepts.md

 - couchbase - uses a Couchbase bucket to store configuration data.
-A couchbase Cfg provider is often used for clustering multiple cbft nodes, where all the cbft nodes in a cluster need to be connected to the same Couchbase bucket for their Cfg.
+A couchbase Cfg provider is often used for clustering multiple cbft nodes, where all the cbft nodes need to be connected to the same Couchbase bucket for their configuration data.

 ---